aave/aip/content/aips/AAVE_ETHEREUM_V3.md

 # Simple Summary

-This governance proposal executes the listing og WBTC, WETH, wstETH, USDC, DAI, LINK, AAVE on AAVE Ethereum V3.0.1 pool.
-It also creates an `ETH correlated` eMode category and activates the pool.
+This governance proposal activates the Aave v3 Ethereum pool (3.0.1), by completing all the initial setup and listing WBTC, WETH, wstETH, USDC, DAI, LINK, and AAVE, already pre-approved by the community.

 # Motivation

 While AAVE V3 was deployed to various networks right after the release, the Ethereum pool was still running V2.
-After careful considerations, the community decided to deploy a fresh V3 instead of upgrading the V2 pool for increased compatibility between the V3 pools.
+After careful consideration, the community [decided to deploy a fresh V3](https://snapshot.org/#/aave.eth/proposal/0x584eb4e0f79e1d9dcdd99b3a0c831bfc3c654af3f8f619d5f68eae23cd9cb149) instead of upgrading the V2 pool, for increased compatibility between the V3 pools and less general complexity.
-The assets to be listed & respective configurations have been discussed in [the governance forum](https://governance.aave.com/t/arc-aave-v3-ethereum-deployment-assets-and-configurations/10238) and been decided in the following [snapshot](https://governance.aave.com/t/arc-aave-ethereum-v3-market-initial-onboarded-assets/11318/5).
+The assets to be listed & respective configurations have been discussed in [the governance forum](https://governance.aave.com/t/arc-aave-v3-ethereum-deployment-assets-and-configurations/10238) and been decided in the following [snapshot](https://snapshot.org/#/aave.eth/proposal/0xc31254fac1369090cea7c0105cbc6381b72189c038391996f855708ff2e0c02e).

 # Specification